Mondays and Wednesdays: 12:30 pm-2:20 pm

-7. Written Reflections of the Tutoring Lessons: 80 points
+7. Written Reflections of the Tutoring Lessons(Individual Project) 80 points

-10. Comprehensive Case Study Portfolio Folder: 40 points
+10. Comprehensive Case Study Portfolio Folder(Individual Project) 40 points

 On the first day of tutoring, begin to collect and store in a folder the materials from each tutoring session.
 Materials should be arranged chronologically with the most recent materials on top.
-Following your case study presentation, you will hand in a case study folder on your tutoring student.
 The folder will include the original assessments, copies of your lesson logs, and copies of your written reflections.
 The folder and its contents will become part of the reading clinic files.